Anonymouous0/FedCAP/readme.md

 chmod 775 experiments/Figure7.sh
 ./experiments/Figure7.sh
 ```
-You can also refter to the following commands to conduct all experiments at once.
+You can also refer to the following commands to conduct all experiments at once.
 Please note that running all the experiments is a time-consuming task.

 ```sh
 chmod 775 experiments/run_all.sh